mireille07/UNIL_Lausanne/README.md

 ### 6- Model Improvement:

 Many are the ways to improve the accuracy of a model, for this competition we propose two other methods:
 The Principal Component Analysis (PCA) which for some unknown reason didn't improve our model.
-After we tried the Bert Model from HuggigngFace which gave us a slight improvement.(you can find two others notebook in the code folder)
+After we tried the Bert Model from HuggigngFace which gave us a slight improvement.
+You can find them in the CODE folder 'Lausanne_PCA.ipynb', 'Lausanne_bert.ipynb'.